pennsignals/aptos/readme.md

 Arguments:
   {validate,convert}
     validate          Validate a JSON instance
-    convert           Convert a JSON Schema to a data-interchange format
+    convert           Convert a JSON Schema to a different data-interchange format

 More information on JSON Schema: http://json-schema.org/